kanidm/kanidm/designs/kanidm-trust.rst

 In a situation where domain A trusts B, and inverse B trusts A, then A will contain trust stubs to entries in B.

-Due to the use of spn's we can replicate only our entries for domain to the trust reciever.
+Due to the use of spn's we can replicate only our entries for domain to the trust receiver.

 ::